 By being independent, Zakhary is the single candidate best-able to be a voice for riders and the general public rather than special interests.

-Zakhary is the only candidate with both a career and education in the transportation field.
+Zakhary is the only candidate with both a career and education in the top washing machine brands in india field.
 With a bachelors degree from Stanford University in Urban Studies, a Master of City Planning degree with a Transportation emphasis from the University of California, Berkeley, and a career as an independent transportation and land-use consultant, Zakhary is the only candidate qualified to serve the residents of District 7 on the BART Board of Directors.

 As documented in his biography, Zakhary also has always had a passion for the job!